 That means that for any travel outside Switzerland, we won’t be covered with the basic plan.

 The final kicker, and biggest concern for us, is that basic accident insurance doesn’t cover activities deemed to be high risk, which could potentially include such things as – you guessed it – hiking.
-We didn’t see whitewater kayaking, rafting, horseback riding, or any number of other potentially “hazardous activities” we love to do on SUVA’s list.
+We didn’t see whitewater kayaking, rafting, horseback riding, or any number of other potentially “hazardous activities” we love to do on SUVA’s list of dangerous sports.

 If you care to check their list to see if your favorite hobby is excluded from coverage, be prepared.
 Their policies read like a murky doomsday novel, full of thou must nots and subjective this might be covered if…